baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

     urn:alm:descriptor:io.kubernetes:Secret

-Similary, if the path is pointing to a `ConfigMap` resource, there should be an X-Descriptors defined like this:
+Similary, if the path is pointing to a `ConfigMap** resource, there should be an X-Descriptors defined like this:

     urn:alm:descriptor:io.kubernetes:ConfigMap

+**Note:**

-There should be a `service.binding` entry in the X-Descriptors to identify that this is a Service Binding configuration.
+- You must have a `service.binding` entry in the X-Descriptors to identify that it is a configuration for service binding.

-If the `Secret` or `ConfigMap` specific X-Descriptors are not present, that descriptor is referencing the value at the given path.
+- Absence of the `Secret` or `ConfigMap` specific X-Descriptors indicates that the descriptor is referencing the binding metadata value at the given path.

 ## Exposing an entire Secret as the binding Secret